 #BookTok is a hashtag used by authors and digital content creators who feature book recommendations, reviews and memes.

 Professor Sut Jhally, founder of the Media Education Foundation once said, “Advertisers (authors) have to go to where the audience is if they want to sell products (books).
 They have no option but to go where the audience has gone.
 If the audience has gone online, gone to iPods, gone to Facebook, wherever the audience has gone, that is where advertisers must go.”
+With approximately 70 million U.S. users, TikTok has become one of those important places.

 You’re never too old for Tiktok…